Fish intelligence: Social intelligence

 Fish can remember the attributes of other individuals, such as their competitive ability or past behavior, and modify their own behavior accordingly.
 For example, they can remember the identity of individuals to whom they have lost in a fight, and avoid these individuals in the future; or they can recognize territorial neighbors and show less aggression towards them as compared to strangers.
 They can recognize individuals in whose company they obtained less food in the past and preferentially associate with new partners in the future.

 Fish can seem mindful of which individuals have watched them in the past.
 In an experiment with Siamese fighting fish, two males were made to fight each other while being watched by a female, whom the males could also see.
 The winner and the loser of the fight were then, separately, given a choice between spending time next to the watching female or to a new female.
 The winner courted both females equally, but the loser spent more time next to the new female, avoiding the watcher female.
 In this species, females prefer males they have seen win a fight over males they have seen losing, and it therefore makes sense for a male to prefer a female that has never seen him lose as opposed to a female that has seen him lose.

 Social interactions also provides the context for a test of transitive inference, that is figuring out that if A > B and B > C, then A > C. In a study with the cichlid Astatotilapia burtoni, observer fish could watch aggressive interactions between pairs of other individuals.
 They witnessed individual A beat individual B, then individual B beat individual C, then C beat D, and D beat E. The observer fish were then given a choice of associating with either B or D (both of which they had seen win once and lose once).
 All eight observer fish tested spent more time next to D. Fish in this species prefer to associate with more subordinate individuals, so the preference for D showed that the observers had worked out that given that B was superior to C, and C to D, then D had to be subordinate to B.

 Deception

 There are several examples of fish being deceptive, suggesting to some researchers that they may possess a theory of mind.
-However, most of the observations of deception can be understood as instinctive patterns of behavior that are triggered by specific environmental events, and they do not require a fish to understand of the point of view of other individuals.
+However, most of the observations of deception can be understood as instinctive patterns of behavior that are triggered by specific environmental events, and they do not require a fish to understand the point of view of other individuals.